-If possible, the sample(s) associated with the negative controls will be re-analyzed (i.e. re-injected, re-amplified, or re-extracted).

-- 3.2.3.2 If activity is detected in the negative control at a single locus or multiple loci, the analyst should use great care when interpreting the corresponding samples.
-The controls and/or sample(s) associated with the negative controls may be re-analyzed (i.e. re-injected, re-amplified, or re-extracted). - 3.2.3.3 Artifacts observed in the negative samples shall not cause those samples to be re-injected.
-Those artifacts shall be documented in the notes. - 3.2.4 Positive Extraction Control: The known bloodstain from MJB is used primarily as an extraction control and the samples may be interpreted if it fails to amplify at all or any loci. - 3.2.5 Allelic Ladders: The peaks must be equal to or greater than 75 RFU.
+- 3.2.3.1.
+If any peaks are detected in the amplification negative control or the reagent control samples, then contamination may have occurred and the samples shall not be interpreted at the locus or loci in question.
+If possible, the sample(s) associated with the negative controls will be re-analyzed (i.e. re-injected, re-amplified, or re-extracted). - 3.2.3.2.
+If activity is detected in the negative control at a single locus or multiple loci, the analyst should use great care when interpreting the corresponding samples.
+The controls and/or sample(s) associated with the negative controls may be re-analyzed (i.e. re-injected, re-amplified, or re-extracted). - 3.2.3.3.
+Artifacts observed in the negative samples shall not cause those samples to be re-injected.
+Those artifacts shall be documented in the notes. - 3.2.4.
+Positive Extraction Control: The known bloodstain from MJB is used primarily as an extraction control and the samples may be interpreted if it fails to amplify at all or any loci. - 3.2.5.
+Allelic Ladders: The peaks must be equal to or greater than 75 RFU.
 If regions of the ladder samples are not present, the specimen peaks shall not be interpreted in these regions.
 The size standards must be present and correctly called.

+3.2.6.
+Samples

-The 250 bp size standard shall not differ ∀ 0.5 base pair from the ladder. - 3.2.6 Samples - 3.2.6.1 Visually inspect the known and questioned samples.
+3.2.6.1 Visually inspect the known and questioned samples.
 Assess the quality of the peaks including RFU values and if artifacts are present.
 The peaks must be equal to or greater than 75 RFU for alleles to be called.
 The size standards within each sample must be present and correctly called.
-The 250 bp size standard shall not differ ∀ 0.5 base pair from the ladder. - 3.2.6.2 If the question sample(s) contain more than two peaks at the same locus, then the results may indicate a mixture.
-NOTE: If three peaks are observed at only one locus, then there may not be a mixture; the individual contributor may have a triallelic pattern at that locus.
-Both sample and standard should express the tri-allelic pattern in cases of a MATCH.
+The 250 bp size standard in the samples and controls shall not differ $\pm$ 0.5 base pair from the ladder.
+If a sample or control differs more than $\pm$ 0.5 base pair from the ladder, then that sample must be re-run.